 INTJ personalities are unromantic

 Basically, it's self-explanatory: if you reject emotion, you can't be much of a romantic.
-When architects get to know someone, they often feel... overwhelmedas soon as the (potential) partner longs for warmth.
+When architects get to know someone, they often feel... overwhelmedas soon as their (potential) partner longs for warmth.
 They hide their helplessness behind sharp cynicism.
-This breaks up the relationship before it has really begun.
+This is where the Relationshipeven before it has really begun.

 INTJs would never admit that they are under Commitment Anxiety suffer.
 In fact, the term Fear not fully applicable in this context either.
 Instead of fear, it is rather the unwillingness to deal with something that is difficult to fathom rationally: namely, emotions.
 A scientific A study conducted by the University of Bochum provides interesting insights into this.

-In love, the architect acts as if he were trying to solve a professional problem.
-He approaches the subject of partnership strategically with clear plans and a precise weighing of benefits and risks.
-As soon as he realizes that interpersonal relationships cannot be planned in this way, he backs out.
-The unplannable development and emotionality of a love relationship frighten him.
+In the Dear the architect acts as if he wants to solve a professional problem.
+He approaches the topic of partnership strategically with clear plans and a precise weighing up of benefits and risks.
+As soon as he realizes that interpersonal relationships cannot be planned in this way, he backs down.
+The unpredictable development and emotionality of a love relationship frightens him.

 INTJs have almost perfectionistic, usually unrealistic expectations of a future partner.
 They cannot accept any situation as it is.
 They always feel the urge to optimize everything and everyone.
 Finding a person who can (and wants to) tolerate this is difficult.